 Difference Between Advanced and Traditional Manufacturing

 Advanced manufacturing piggybacks on innovation already in play, which makes it useful only to companies with technology at the forefront like medical, pharmaceutical, aerospace, and data collection.
-Advanced manufacturing relies on customized production strategies, skilled labor, digital infrastructure and an open flow of information.
+Advanced manufacturing relies on customized production strategies, skilled labor, digital infrastructure, and an open flow of information between all stakeholders.

 - Traditional Manufacturing